Palm Beach County Sports Commission Presents

 National College Football Awards Association

-The members of the NCFAA are unveiling preseason watch lists over a two-week period.
-Sixteen of the association's 25 awards are presenting their preseason watch list during this time as the NCFAA has spearheaded a coordinated effort to promote each award's preseason candidates.
-Following is the 2022 preseason watch list calendar:
+Sixteen NCFAA members are unveiling preseason watch lists over a two-week period as the association spearheads a coordinated effort to promote each award’s preseason candidates.
+Following is the remaining 2023 preseason watch list calendar:

 About the Palm Beach County Sports Commission

 The Palm Beach County Sports Commission is a private, not-for-profit organization contracted by Palm Beach County to promote and market the County as a sports and sports tourism destination.
 The Commission brings sporting events and activities to the County, enhances economic impact, stimulates bed tax revenues (primarily in the off-season), and maximizes utilization of County facilities.
-The Commission offers a full range of event service support, corporate partnerships, sponsorships, and a local membership program that support its goals.
+The Commission offers a full range of event service support, corporate partnerships, sponsorships, and a local membership program that supports its goals.
 Local, regional, national, and international marketing efforts are ongoing by the Commission with sports organizations and event owners.
-The Commission also produces sports-related programs for the residents of Palm Beach County including the annual Lou Groza Award program, the Palm Beach County Sports Hall of Fame, the Kids Fitness Festival of the Palm Beaches, and the annual Holiday Basketball Classic of the Palm Beaches.
+The Commission also produces sports-related programs for the residents of Palm Beach County including the annual Lou Groza Award program, the Palm Beach County Sports Hall of Fame, and the Kids Fitness Festival of the Palm Beaches.
 For more information on the Palm Beach County Sports Commission, go to www.palmbeachsports.com.

 FGM